raydac/old-stuff/README.md

-# old-stuff
+# What is it?
-Misc old stuff
+Storage for old stuff produced in different years for different platforms and languages.